folio-org/ui-users/src/components/Commander/README.md

 ## Cross-platform keys
 The `shortcut` property of command objects can account for the platform-specific modifiers via the `mod` substring.
 This will use the `command` key on MacOS and the `ctrl` key on other OS's.
 ## Example
+### Step 1: base configuration.
 Default commands can be kept in an exterior file for tidiness and re-use of the configuration.
 This example configures four top-level commands and their corresponding shortcuts.
 These command names and their corresponding keys will be passed down for use within the body of the module.
+If you specify any *handler* keys here, the shortcuts will be active *anywhere in your module* after step 2.
 ```
 // keyboardCommands.js
 import React from 'react';
-import { FormattedMessage } from 'react-intl';

 const commands = [
   {